MantiMantilla/ps_config/README.md

 ### Profile

-You can add a symbolic link to the file in this repo to create or replace the file specified by the `$PROFILE variable`.
+You can add a symbolic link to the file in this repo to create or replace the file specified by the `$PROFILE` variable.